One of the most common reasons entrepreneurs seek out legal advice is with regards to contracts.

 2. Not having a basic understanding of what contracts are or how they work.
 At a very basic level, a contract is a promise, so if an entrepreneur doesn’t know the basics of contracts, it can end up being a costly business mistake.

-Many entrepreneurs sometimes over-sell and over-promise in order to win over clients or get more business.
+Many entrepreneurs sometimes over-sell and over-promise to win over clients or get more business.
 This can have far-reaching consequences, especially if an entrepreneur has contracted to do something and then can’t deliver on that promise.

 3. Not negotiating with their best interests at heart.
 Once a contract is signed, it’s very difficult to renegotiate terms.
 That means an entrepreneur should go into any contract negotiation fully prepared – they must decide what’s important to them and their business before they even get into the room, and then negotiate until all those areas are addressed before they put pen to paper.